Omerr/research-guide/chapters/03 - Part 3 - Ensuring Product Impact/10-end-to-end.md

 ## Chapter 8 - End-to-End Iterations {#end-to-end}

-Your most important role is ensuring Research impacts the product.
+Your most important role is ensuring that Research impacts the product.
 One major risk: spending weeks on research questions that seem vital, only to discover they don't actually impact the product.

 In [chapter 7](#drawing-backwards), I advocated for drawing backwards - starting from product impact and working your way back to research questions.
 This is indeed powerful, especially because it forces you to focus on the end result and validate it with users.